Numerical challenges for energy conservation in N-body simulations of collapsing self-interacting dark matter halos: Results

-One reason why the time-reversibility might be broken is that particles have individual time steps that can change over the course of the simulation \citep[e.g.][]{Quinn_1997, Dehnen_2017}.
-Every time they are assigned a time step different than the one they had before, the time-reversibility of the scheme is lost when the time step is not chosen in a time-reversible manner (see also the discussion in Section~\ref{sec:discussion}).
-To investigate how relevant this is for the energy conservation in our simulations, we assign all particles the same time step ($\Delta t \approx 3 \times 10^{-4} \, \mathrm{Gyr}$), which corresponds to the minimal time step that occurred in the CDM simulation of Fig.~\ref{fig:continue_cdm} with variable time steps.
-Note, in the fiducial CDM simulation without collapse, the minimal time step is about 6 times larger.
-The result for continuing the simulation with a fixed time step and collisionless DM is shown in Fig.~\ref{fig:continue_fixed_dt}.

-We find that the energy conservation becomes much better compared to Fig.~\ref{fig:continue_cdm} and also the central density decreases less.
+To investigate how relevant this is for the energy conservation in our simulations, we assigned all particles the same time step ($\Delta t \approx 3 \times 10^{-4} \, \mathrm{Gyr}$), which corresponds to the minimal time step that occurred in the CDM simulation of Fig.~\ref{fig:continue_cdm} with variable time steps (yellow).
+We note in the fiducial CDM simulation without collapse, the minimal time step is about six times larger (black).
+The result for continuing the simulation with a fixed time step and collisionless DM is shown in Fig.~\ref{fig:continue_cdm} (purple).
+We find that the energy conservation becomes much better compared to the CDM simulation with variable time steps (yellow) and also the central density decreases to a lesser extent.
 But nevertheless, the energy still keeps increasing somewhat.
-Hence we continue our investigation with another aspect of breaking the explicit energy conservation of the employed numerical scheme.
+Hence, we can continue our investigation with another aspect of breaking the explicit energy conservation of the employed numerical scheme.

-To compute the gravitational forces, a tree is employed which is evaluated for every particle individually.
-This force computation does not ensure a symmetric force computation, i.e.\ the contribution by a particle A to the gravitational force acting on another particle B might be unequal to the contribution of B to the force acting on A. We study the contribution of this effect to the increase in total energy by requiring a stricter opening criterion for the nodes of the tree.
-Note, the opening criterion we use has been described by \citet[see eq.~18]{Springel_2005}.
+To compute the gravitational forces, a tree was employed, which is evaluated for every particle individually.
+This force computation does not ensure a symmetric force computation, because the contribution from a particle A to the gravitational force acting on another particle B might not be equal to the contribution of B to the force acting on A. We studied the contribution of this effect to the increase in total energy by requiring a stricter opening criterion for the nodes of the tree.
+We note that the opening criterion we use has been described by \citet[as expressed in Eq.~18]{Springel_2005}.
 We change the corresponding parameter, \texttt{ErrTolForceAcc}, to $10^{-4}$.
 For the previous simulations, we have used a value of $5 \times 10^{-4}$.